Bleeplo/HOI4-Modders-Little-Helper/README.md

 ## Info
 The `info` tab is where information about the program is.
 Such as the version of the program, liscence, etc.

+# IMPORTANT
+When you are dealing with goals.gfx,goals_shine.gfx, & ideas.gfx!
+Make sure the ending line is the concluding curly brackect to spriteTypes.
+Otherwise the script will mess up the .gfx file (to an extent)